GarrettHoffman/GarrettHoffman.github.io/about.md

 permalink: /about/
 ---

-### About Me

 Hi! :wave: :wave: :wave:

 I'm Garrett.
 I'm a Math/Data/ML guy.
 I'm a nerd who loves to learn.
 I'm addicted to the feeling you get when you finally understand something.
 I am inspired by the people I consider to be the best STEM teachers in the world.
 Like contemporary ML researcher [Chris Olah](https://colah.github.io/) and the iconic [Richard Feynman](https://www.youtube.com/watch?v=ITpDrdtGAmo), I want to "understand things and explain them clearly".

 I'm currently the Director of Data Science at Stocktwits / Trade App working on Data Products, Data/ML infrascture and ML Opps.
-What this boils down to is building software "powered" by data -- and the infrastructure to support / maintain it -- to improve and personalize the user experience in our apps.
+Basically, I build software "powered" by data -- and the infrastructure to support / maintain it -- to improve and personalize the user experience in our apps.
 I'm also an Instructor at Metis, teaching part-time professional development classes in Beginner Python and Math for Data Science and Introduction to Data Science.

 In a past life I was an actuary making educated guesses of the value of uncertain things using probability, simulation and financial theory.
 Yesm I passed all of those darn exams.